-- Entity-Level Controls

 - Fund Balance with Treasury Controls

 - Business Process Controls

 - Information Systems

 - Ability to Provide Complete, Timely, and Sufficient Evidence

-- Accounting for Operating Materials and Supplies

-- Accounting for Property, Plant, and Equipment

 - Integrated Financial Management Systems

 - Financial Reporting and Analysis

 The USMC Managers' Internal Control Program (MICP) performs internal assessments to determine adherence to these requirements.
 Based on the results of these assessments, in meeting the objectives of the FMFIA, the USMC provides no assurance on Internal Controls over Financial Reporting and Internal Controls over Financial Systems.
 USMC asserts a modified certification statement on Internal Controls over Operations.
 Material weaknesses were identified in the following areas as a result of MICP assessments: